 With a rich heritage of 86 word records set in the location, the North Sydney Olympic Pool is a playground for snapping Sydney’s active citizens freestyling beneath the Harbour Bridge and its astounding skyline.
 Entrance fees and costs apply.

-Savoured travel experience: Do a few laps then treat yourself with lunch at Aqua Dining.
+Savoured travel experience: Do a few laps then treat yourself to lunch at Aqua Dining.

 5. PANORAMIC PLEASURE: Mrs Macquarie’s Chair, CBD